Andrey Arshavin: Personal life

 Arshavin carried the Olympic Flame during the St. Petersburg leg of the torch relay for the 2008 Summer Olympics.

 Arshavin and his former wife Julia Baranovskaya met in 2003.
 They have three children, two sons named Artyom and Arseniy and a daughter named Yana.
 In September 2016, he married his second wife, Alisa Arshavina, with whom he shares a daughter.
 After a year of marriage, the couple reportedly divorced.

 Post retirement, he continues to support his former clubs.
-In 2025, Fabrizio Romano reported that Arshavin obtained his UEFA A coaching license.
+In 2025, Fabrizio Romano reported that Arshavin obtained his UEFA coaching license.